 In 2018 she was a selected performer for Chick Singer Night, a talent showcase highlighting female singers/songwriters to raise funds for music and arts programs in local Boston area schools.

-One of her proudest accomplishments was when she sang on 103.3 Amp radio at ten years old, and had her first original song, "Real to You", played on the station and followed up with a live performance.
+One of her proudest accomplishments was when she sang on 103.3 Amp Radio at ten years old, and had her first original song, "Real to You", played on the station.
+Thereafter, she did a live performance at 103.3 Amp Radio of One Republic's "Counting Stars" when she was 10.
+TJ played a snippet of Real To You on The TJ show after it was released.)
 In addition to selling out her debut event at The Burren, another notable accomplishment was the performance at the Paramount Theatre with Teen Empowerment at 13-years-old, when she debuted her original, "Real to You".

 She was the winner of the "Best original song" at Young Performers Club Showcase at the Hard Rock Cafe in 2018 and placed 2nd overall.
 In November 2019 she placed in the finals at the Open Mic competition, "Songriffic" at Loretta's Last Call, for her original song "She Knows".

 Zola loves writing and has many new songs in process with her goal to release an album in the coming year.
 She is also working on self production and navigating mixing and mastering, and is preparing new songs for an upcoming show in Los Angeles, CA.

 Zola is passionate, creative and charismatic, and her magnetic personality shines when she is on and off stage.
 With goals of performing at the House of Blues and reaching 100,000 streams on Spotify, she is fully committed to advance her resume and global reach.